Clash of the Titans poster

 The inciting incident occurs at 12 minutes when Hades kills Perseus's entire adoptive family (Spyros, Marmara, and baby) in a single destructive act.
 Perseus survives, losing everything he loves and his peaceful mortal existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Perseus actively chooses to join the quest to find a way to defeat the Kraken, stating "I will do this as a man" - rejecting Zeus's offered gifts but committing to the journey.
+This indicates the protagonist's commitment to Perseus actively chooses to join the quest to find a way to defeat the Kraken, stating "I will do this as a man" - rejecting Zeus's offered gifts but committing to the journey.
 He chooses action over safety., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Inside Medusa's lair, nearly the entire team is slaughtered and turned to stone.
 Draco and other soldiers die heroically.
 Perseus barely survives the encounter with Medusa.
-Multiple deaths create the "whiff of death" - literal loss of companions., reveals the protagonist at their lowest point.
+Multiple deaths create the "whiff of death" - literal loss of companions., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Perseus finally accepts his divine heritage and prays to Zeus for help.
 He accepts the sword and Pegasus.
 Synthesis of mortal determination and divine power - he will fight as both man AND god.
 This acceptance unlocks his true potential., demonstrating the transformation achieved throughout the journey.